Jill Sobule: Early life

 Sobule was born into a secular Jewish family in Denver, Colorado on January 16, 1959.
 Her father, Marvin Lee, was a veterinarian, and her mother, Elaine, was a musician.
 She had a brother, James.

 Sobule attended St. Mary's Academy, while she was the only Jew there, she played the guitar during mass.
 She enrolled at the University of Colorado Boulder to study political science and spent her junior year in Seville, Spain, where she first performed her public gigs.
-Sobule later returned to the U.S. and dropped out from UC-Boulder to pursue a music career.
+Sobule later returned to the U.S. and dropped out from CU-Boulder to pursue a music career.

 Career

 Sobule released eight studio albums of original songs, four EPs, and a greatest hits compilation album.
-Sobule's output also include original songs available only via the Internet, a cover of Robert Earl Keen's country holiday favorite "Merry Christmas from the Family," and a version of her late friend Warren Zevon's "Don't Let Us Get Sick", included on both Sobule's acoustic album The Folk Years 2003-2003 and on a posthumous Zevon tribute record, both released in 2004.
+Sobule's output also included original songs available only via the Internet, a cover of Robert Earl Keen's country holiday favorite "Merry Christmas from the Family," and a version of her late friend Warren Zevon's "Don't Let Us Get Sick", included on both Sobule's acoustic album The Folk Years 2003-2003 and on a posthumous Zevon tribute record, both released in 2004.